LloydN01/Student-Quiz-Server/README.md

 2) > java QB -p [IP]
 3) > java QB -j [IP]
 4) The students taking the test can access the Quiz Website via the IP address of the TM

+To login:
+1) Login details are stored in the loginDB.txt
+2) Enter correct userrname and corresponding password eg) 'admin': 'password' -> usernmae = admin & password = password